Pittsburgh Freethought CommunityPromoting Science, Reason and Humanist Values in the greater Pittsburgh area.

 The 22nd Pittsburgh Racial Justice Summit is happening on Jan 25th.
 The theme this year is 1492-2020: Decolonize Our Histories to Reclaim Our Humanity.

-(Note: this is not a PFC-produced event although one of our Board members will be speaking - see below.)
+(Note: this is not a PFC-produced event although one of our former Board members will be speaking - see below.)

 The Summit’s goal is to underscore the necessity and importance of critically re-evaluating our respective histories, specifically colonization, how it has caused widespread dehumanization and exploitation throughout global and local history, and its link to modern racial justice issues.
 Workshops and panels will confront historical and modern racial issues, including social, economic, political, immigration, and environmental justice.